 For the purpose of this quickstart, we will create a template with the following parameters:

 • Type: crossmint:5fe6040e-07a1-48bb-97a3-b588a7e927d2:courseCompletionQuickstart.
-Types allow you to specify the attributes you are intrrested in certifying.
+Types allow you to specify the attributes you are interested in certifying.
 They also act as a protective measure, preventing the addition of unauthorized fields and, as a result, the tampering of the Verifiable Credential.
 You can define your own.

 • Encryption: none.
 This means the Verifiable Credential data will be stored in plain text.
 To encrypt the data, read about the supported encryption modalities.